nivlab/TwoArmJS/README.md

 For a demo version of the task, please [click here](https://nivlab.github.io/ThreeArmJS).

-## Task Versions and Releases
+## Task Versions

-Ready-to-deploy versions of the task compatible with Amazon Mechanical Turk (MTurk) and Prolific are available under the branches of the same names.
+Ready-to-deploy versions of the task compatible with MTurk and Prolific are available under the branches of the same names.

 For the versions of the task used during data collection for Zorowitz et al. (forthcoming), please see the [Releases](https://github.com/nivlab/ThreeArmJS/releases) page.